Let's look at the key reasons that are pushing Tesla Inc. (TSLA) to new highs

 Sponsored

-During the last 5-year period, the sales growth of Consumer Cyclical Sector giant was 50.40%.
+Over the past five-year period, the growth rate of yearbook sales for the company of the Consumer Cyclical sector was 50.40%.
 While this was happening, its average annual earnings per share was recorded 669.20%.
 With a float of $2.62 billion, this company’s outstanding shares have now reached $3.11 billion.

-Let’s determine the extent of company efficiency that accounts for 99290 employees.
+Considering the fact that the conglomerate employs 99290 people, you should pay attention to its efficiency factor.
 In terms of profitability, gross margin is +25.28, operating margin of +12.07, and the pretax margin is +11.78.

 Tesla Inc. (TSLA) Breakdown of a Key Holders of the stock

 Our next focus will be how large-scale investors are participating in this stock of the Auto Manufacturers Industry.
 The insider ownership of Tesla Inc. is 0.10%, while institutional ownership is 44.40%.
-The most recent insider transaction that took place on Aug 01, was worth 7,910,000.
-In this transaction Director of this company sold 8,750 shares at a rate of $904.00, taking the stock ownership to the 1,800 shares.
-Before that another transaction happened on Jul 29, when Company’s Director sold 17,500 for $863.78, making the entire transaction worth $15,116,150.
+The most recent insider transaction that took place on Aug 29, was worth 2,971,500.
+In this transaction SVP Powertrain and Energy Eng. of this company sold 10,500 shares at a rate of $283.00, taking the stock ownership to the 61,701 shares.
+Before that another transaction happened on Aug 01, when Company’s Director sold 8,750 for $904.00, making the entire transaction worth $7,910,000.
 This insider now owns 1,800 shares in total.

 Tesla Inc. (TSLA) Recent Fiscal highlights